seankin/inverted-pendulum/README.md

 -ICQUANZX DC Gear Motor 12V 200R High Torque Electric Micro Speed Reduction Geared Motor Centric Output Shaft Diameter Gearbox

+# Method

+-The rotary encoders were monitored by an Arduino Uno -Two different controllers (one to pump energy into the system and swing the cart into the upright position, and an linear quadratic regulator to balance it upright)
+-Python program contains commands the motor controller over serial and can query the Arduino whenever it needs to know the state of the system.

+#LQR Controller

+-linear quadratic regulator or LQR controller.
+-

+#Math

+-q is the position of the cart
+-θ is the angle of the pole counter-clockwise from vertical -f is the force on the cart
+-A and B are matrices that define the dynamics
+-Q and R are matrices that define the cost.

 # Resourses